shacknetisp/vepybot/doc/guide.md

 ## Rights
 Rights are flags like `admin` or `owner` that can be applied to an idstring.

-You can also disable modules/commands or add ignoring to an idstring: `rights add irc:*!evilauth -*.echo.*` or `rights add irc:*!evilauth ignore`
+You can also disable modules/commands or add ignoring to an idstring: `rights set irc:*!evilauth -*.echo.*` or `rights set irc:*!evilauth ignore`

 An idstring is a protocol-specific string that is used to identify users, rooms, channels, or other entities that can have rights.
 See the protocol for it's idstring formats.